 How we test the cars

 Buying a car from us at Kvdcars is just as safe as buying a new one.
 All cars have of course undergone our KVD test – a standardised vehicle test performed by our professional technicians.
-The car is tested at more than 170 points and is also test-driven approximately 10 km during the test.
+The car is tested at more than 170 points and also test-driven during the test.

 Our business concept ensures that the person buying a used car does not have to prepare for unforeseen costs but rather knows the actual condition of the car when buying it.
 We see to it that both seller and buyer get a good car deal and we neither embellish nor undersell the car in its presentation and advertisement.